 Expert Tip: Integrating automation reduces the amount of people you need for picking during each shift.
 ASRS creates a workstation with proper social distancing and requires 2/3 the amount of labor as traditional shelving operations.
 If you run multiple shifts, you can even find a productivity boost.
 When businesses are back up and running at full capacity, you might find yourself with an increase in demand and this increase in productivity will be essential.

-COVID-19 is one for the history books and will cause long term effects on manufacturing, distribution, logistics and the global supply chain.
 In order to protect your employees and your business, you need to start making sustainable social distancing changes in your warehouse today.
 Take an assessment of your current operations and prioritize the areas with the highest risk first.
 The end goal is to reduce and eliminate exposure to coronavirus.

 Implementing automated storage and retrieval systems into your operation today will help your facility remain compliant for the future.
 The threat of future outbreaks is high.
 To ensure your business can remain fully operational given government mandates, CDC regulations and availability of labor, automation is the answer.
 With automation you can maintain social distancing in your warehouse while saving space, increasing productivity and reducing labor requirements.